AhmadBahr/Code-Crafter/README.md

   ## Backend:

 *   Convex: A serverless platform that provides data storage and functions for building backend logic.
-*   svix: A library for handling webhooks (for integrations).
+*   Svix: A library for handling webhooks (for integrations).
-*   State Management:
 *   Zustand: A lightweight state management library for React.
-*   Styling:
 *   Piston API: A cloud-based API for executing code in various programming languages.
-*   UI Library:
 *   Clerk: A user authentication and authorization platform for web applications.
-*   Notifications:
 *   React Hot Toast: A library for displaying user notifications (e.g., success, error, loading).
-*   Build Tool:
 *   Next.js: (As mentioned above) - Also used for building and optimizing the application for production.
-*    Linting:
 *   ESLint: A JavaScript linting tool that helps identify and fix code style and potential errors.
-*   Type Checking:
 *   TypeScript: A superset of JavaScript that adds static type checking for improved code maintainability and reliability.
-* Lemon Squeezy: A platform for managing subscriptions, invoicing, and customer relationships
+*   Lemon Squeezy: A platform for managing subscriptions, invoicing, and customer relationships.

 ## Highlights
 *   🚀 Tech Stack: Next.js 15 + Convex + Clerk + TypeScript
 *   💻 Online IDE with Multi-Language Support: Supports 10+ programming languages.